onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

-LLMs are good at connecting known dots, not creating new dots They navigate - not
+LLMs are good at connecting known dots, not creating new dots They navigate - not create/invent
 TODO not sure about this

 System fails at communicating why and how to care for others convincingly

-We have all the pieces if the puzzle because of the great unbundling - all we need to do is the great integration
+We have all the pieces of the puzzle because of the great unbundling - all we need to do is the great integration

 frame control & manipulation